Yang Yang (杨扬), Ph.D.

 2022-present: advisory board member, Tetrahedron Chem

-2022-present: editorial board member, Green Synthesis and Catalysis
+2022-present: youth editorial board member, Green Synthesis and Catalysis

 Biosketch

 Dr. Yang Yang obtained a B.S. in Chemistry from Peking University where he did his undergraduate research with Prof. Jianbo Wang.
 During his undergraduate years, he also carried out summer research at the University of California, Los Angeles with Prof. Neil Garg.
-Yang received his Ph.D. degree in Organic Chemistry from the Massachusetts Institute of Technology under the guidance of Prof. Stephen Buchwald.
-At MIT, his research focused on copper-catalyzed asymmetric hydrofunctionalization of simple olefins.
-In particular, he developed an enantioselective hydroamination of unactivated internal olefins and a set of methods for the enantioselective addition of olefin-derived nucleophiles to carbonyls and imines.
-While in graduate school, Yang also spent a summer in the laboratory of Prof. Peng Liu at the University of Pittsburgh, where he used computational tools to elucidate the mechanism of copper-catalyzed olefin functionalization reactions.
-As an NIH Postdoctoral Fellow working with Prof. Frances Arnold at the California Institute of Technology, through directed evolution, Yang developed an enzymatic platform for the asymmetric amination of primary, secondary, and tertiary sp3 C-H bonds.
-Yang started his independent career in the Department of Chemistry and Biochemistry at UC Santa Barbara in summer 2020.
-By integrating organic chemistry, organometallic chemistry, enzymology, protein engineering, bioinformatics and computational modeling, the Yang lab is addressing challenging problems in the broadly defined field of synthetic chemistry and catalysis.
+He earned his Ph.D. in Organic Chemistry from the Massachusetts Institute of Technology in 2016 under the mentorship of Prof. Stephen Buchwald.
+Additionally, he spent a summer in the lab of Prof. Peng Liu at the University of Pittsburgh, exploring computational chemistry.
+Following his doctoral work, Dr. Yang was an NIH Postdoctoral Fellow in the laboratory of Prof. Frances Arnold at the California Institute of Technology.
+Yang started his independent career as an Assistant Professor in the Department of Chemistry and Biochemistry at UC Santa Barbara in 2020.
+He was promoted to Associate Professor with Tenure in 2025.
+Using an interdisciplinary approach combining synthetic chemistry, synthetic biology, computational chemistry and computational biology, the Yang lab reprograms and reinvents nature’s biosynthetic machineries to access reaction space well beyond the native biochemical landscape.
+The Yang lab recently coined metalloredox radical biocatalysis (2021) and pyridoxal radical biocatalysis (2023) as general strategies to advance novel enzyme functions not previously known in nature, including those which are unknown in both chemistry and biology.

 Awards and Honors